 Republican challenger Gabe Evans won the US House congressional seat for Colorado District 8, which covers the tri-town area, over incumbent Democrat Yadira Caraveo.
 District 8 was added to Colorado as part of congressional redistricting after the 2020 census and was drawn by Colorado’s independent redistricting commission to be one of the most competitive seats in the nation.
 Evans won by less than 2,500 votes.
 Last election, Caraveo won over Republican Barbara Kirkmeyer by less than 2,000 votes, 48.4% to 47.7%.
 To try to boost Republican chances at the seat for this year, the Libertarian Party did not run a candidate and instead endorsed Evans, a ploy that seems to have worked.

-Frederick has a new representative to the Colorado General Assembly as Republican Dan Woog won election to the House District 19 seat over challenger Democrat Jilliaire McMillan by only 123 votes.
+Frederick has a new representative to the Colorado General Assembly as Republican Dan Woog won election to the House District 19 seat over challenger Democrat Jilliaire McMillan by only 110 votes after a recount.
 This was an open race, as incumbent freshman Democrat Jennifer Lea Parenti chose not to run for re-election after the June primary, which left the Democratic Party scrambling to find a nominee.
-Since the margin is under 2,000 votes, this result may be recounted.

 Frederick’s state senator Republican Barbara Kirkmeyer easily won re-election as the representative of Colorado Senate District 35.
 While not technically running unopposed, Kirkmeyer’s only challenger was write-in candidate Joseph Babko, who ran for the Democratic Party without official endorsement because he would not agree to support the party platform.
 This will be Kirkmeyer’s second term in the General Assembly.